On a family of unitary representations of mapping class groups: Generalized Thurston measures and dynamics on measured foliation spaces

 {\bf Almost properly discontinuous action.}~~~ We introduce a concept for a group action on a Borel space (that is, a topological space endowed with a Radon measure) which is weaker than usual properly discontinuous action. \begin{definition} Let G be a group and $(X,\mu)$ be a Borel space.
 Suppose that G acts on X by measure-preserving homeomorphisms.
-We say that G acts on X almost properly discontinuously if there exists a G-invariant subset $K$ with $\mu(K) = 0$ such that G acts on $X - K$ properly discontinuously. \end{definition} \begin{example} Let $H \leq SL(2,\mathbb{Z})$ be a Schottky group, then its limit set $\Lambda(H) \subseteq S^1$ has zero Lebesgue measure, and thus it acts on $S^1$ almost properly discontinuously. \end{example}
+We say that G acts on X almost properly discontinuously if there exists a G-invariant subset $K$ with $\mu(K) = 0$ such that G acts on $X - K$ properly discontinuously. \end{definition} \begin{example} Let $H \leq PSL(2,\mathbb{Z})$ be a Schottky group, then its limit set $\Lambda(H) \subseteq S^1$ , as a Cantor set, has zero Lebesgue measure, and thus it acts on $\{\mathbb{R}^2-(0,0)\}/\{\pm1\}$ almost properly discontinuously. \end{example}

-Although the action of $\M(S)$ on $\MF(S)$ is ergodic with respect to the generalized Thurston measures, the action of subgroups of $\M(S)$ on $\MF(S)$ is not always ergodic.
-The following proposition allows us to use properties of the ~``properly discontinuous" action. \begin{proposition} For each complete pair $(\cal{R},\gamma)$, there exists a rank 2 free pseudo-Anosov subgroup $H$ of $\M(S)$ that acts on $\MF(S)$ almost properly discontinuously with respect to the generalized Thurston measures. \end{proposition}
+Although the action of $\M(S)$ on $\MF(S)$ are ergodic with respect to generalized Thurston measures, the action of subgroups of $\M(S)$ on $\MF(S)$ is not always ergodic.
+The following proposition allows us to use properties of the ~``properly discontinuous" action. \begin{proposition} For each complete pair $(\cal{R},\gamma)$, there exists a rank 2 free pseudo-Anosov subgroup $H$ of $\M(S)$ that acts on $\MF(S)$ almost properly discontinuously with respect to the generalized Thurston measure $\mu^{[(\cal{R}, \gamma)]}_{Th}$. \end{proposition}

 Any such free group will be called {\it a $p$-rank 2 free subgroup}.\\